 Climate models project that average annual precipitation may increase slightly across the Delta in the future; however, the magnitude of changes is uncertain and small relative to typical year-to-year variability.
-There is greater consensus among models that interannual variability in precipitation will increase as a result of climate change.
+There is greater consensus among models that interannual variability in precipitation will increase because of climate change.